cosmos/ibc-go/docs/ibc/overview.md

 appropriate permissions can use them.
 This module action authentication is accomplished using a [dynamic capability store](https://github.com/cosmos/cosmos-sdk/blob/master/docs/architecture/adr-003-dynamic-capability-store.md).
 Upon binding to a port or creating a channel for a module, IBC returns a dynamic capability that the module must claim in order to use that port or channel.
-This dynamic capability store prevents other modules from using that port or channel since they do not own the appropriate capability.
+The dynamic capability module prevents other modules from using that port or channel since they do not own the appropriate capability.

 While this background information is useful, IBC modules do not need to interact at all with